Cleon H. Foust: Early life and education

 Foust was born in Columbia City, Indiana.

 Foust graduated from Columbia City High School.
-He obtained his bachelor’s degree from Wabash College in Crawfordsville in 1927.
+He obtained his bachelor's degree from Wabash College in Crawfordsville in 1927.
 He studied at Harvard University in Cambridge, Massachusetts before entering the University of Arizona Law School in Tucson, where he obtained his J.D. in 1933.

 Foust practiced law in Columbia City for five years, before moving to Indianapolis.

 Legal, political, and educational career

 In 1941, Foust became an associate professor at the Drake University School of Law in Des Moines, Iowa.
 In 1944, Foust joined the faculty of the Indiana University School of Law – Indianapolis (today known as the Indiana University Robert H. McKinney School of Law).
 Foust taught on substantive criminal law and torts.

 In 1943, Indiana Attorney General James Emmert appointed Foust (a Republican) to the office of Deputy Attorney General.
 In 1945, Foust became First Deputy AG.
 In 1947, Emmert resigned as Attorney General after being elected to serve on the Indiana Supreme Court.
-Governor Ralph F. Gates appointed Foust to the office of Attorney General in 1947 to serve out the rest of Emmert’s term.
+Governor Ralph F. Gates appointed Foust to the office of Attorney General in 1947 to serve out the rest of Emmert's term.
 Foust ran for re-election in 1948, but lost to Democrat J. Emmett McManamon.

 After serving as Attorney General, Foust continued to teach at the Indiana University School of Law – Indianapolis.
-He served as the law school’s Dean from 1967 to 1973.
+In 1967, Foust became the law school's Dean, succeeding Ben F. Small.
+He resigned as Dean in 1973.
+He was succeeded by William F. Harvey.